dflook/terraform-github-actions/README.md

 ```

 ### Linting
-This workflow runs on every push to non-master branches and checks the terraform configuration is valid.
+This workflow runs on every push to non-main branches and checks the terraform configuration is valid.
 For extra strictness, we check the files are in the canonical format.

 <p align="center">